vippsas/vipps-developers/common-topics/isApp.md

   enter a phone number and pay with Vipps MobilePay on another device.
 * If your customers use a native app: Remember that some iOS users may install the app on an iPad where they don't have Vipps MobilePay installed.
-If you initiate payments with `"isApp": true`, the app will try to open `vipps://` on the iPad, but since Vipps MobilePay is not installed "nothing will happen", and the user will not be able to pay.
+If you initiate payments with `isApp: true`, the app will try to open `vipps://` on the iPad, but since Vipps MobilePay is not installed "nothing will happen", and the user will not be able to pay.
 When you don't send `isApp`, the built-in logic will fix things for you, and display the